 Here's your chance to own a Mcintosh Masterpiece Ugraded by The Upgrade Company with their Signature Edition Mod a $900.00 value in itself".

-Listed as 8/10 do to age only and it could benefit from a new drive unit!
-Cosmetically it is really 9/10.
-It could benefit from a new drive unit do to age and it takes sometimes has problems spinning the disk!
+Listed as 8/10 do to age and it could benefit from a new drive unit or laser as it has problems reading the disks!

-Buyer paysthe 2.9% + $.30 Pay Pal Fees and Shipping Cost!
-ALSO SEE OTHER ADS
+Buyer pays the 2.9% + $.30 Pay Pal Fees and Shipping Cost!
+SEE OTHER ADS

 Here is just one of many outstanding reviews on this masterpiece.